shriyashree24/Buildpacks/readme.md

 - Image contains only what is necessary.
 - Leverage production-ready buildpacks maintained by the community.

+#### Working :
+Here's an overview of how Cloud Native Buildpacks work:

+- Detection: Buildpacks first detect the language and framework of the application based on the provided source code.
+They determine which buildpacks are needed, e.g., for Node.js, Java, Python, etc.
+- Building: Once the appropriate buildpacks are chosen, they are used to assemble the container image.
+This involves installing necessary dependencies, configuring the application environment, and optimizing the image for performance and security.
+- Packaging: The buildpacks package the application and its dependencies into an OCI-compliant container image.
+This image can then be deployed to platforms like Kubernetes or Docker.

 #
-### Deploy NodeJS application using Cloud Native Builpacks
+### Deploy your application using Cloud Native Builpacks

 #### Pre-requisites:

 - AWS account
-- An Ubuntu EC2 machine t2.micro (t2.micro is ok, if you are using simple application)
+- An Ubuntu EC2 machine
 - Docker installed

 #